quire-api/quire-api/src/main/resources/description.md

 ### Retrieve an Access Token

 To access Quire API, you need an access token.
-You can retrieve the token as follows.
+You can retrieve the token as following.

 1. Retrieve the access code.